 From what I’ve seen over the years of selling and buying t-shirts, the t-shirt weight really depends on the small stuff.
 The biggest one is the fabric.

+I’ve noticed that ring-spun cotton t-shirts always feel a bit heavier than the polyester ones I use for activewear.
 When I did a shirt material comparison for my online shop, cotton came out thicker, but polyester dried briskly and was lighter.

+Some of my best sellers are actually blended types that combine both.
 There’s also the build of the shirt.
-A heavyweight t- shirt I wear on job spots has thick ends and solid stitching — it’s tougher and weighs more.
+A heavyweight t- shirt I wear on job spots has thick ends and solid stitching, it’s tougher and weighs more.

 How T-Shirt Size Impacts Total Weight